storacha/w3filecoin-infra/README.md

 The root domain to deploy the API to. e.g `filecoin.web3.storage`.
 The value should match a hosted zone configured in route53 that your aws account has access to.

+#### `HOSTED_REDIS_ZONE`

+The root domain to deploy the Redis specific API to. e.g `redis-filecoin.web3.storage`.
+The value should match a hosted zone configured in route53 that your aws account has access to.

 </p>

 [SST]: https://sst.dev